RiverArchitect/RA_wiki/wiki/Connectivity.md

 # Introduction to Connectivity Module<a name="intro"></a>

-The *Connectivity* module is used to identify wetted areas that are disconnected from the river mainstem and characterize the degree to which areas are connected.
-These tools were developed specifically to assess stranding risk for given aquatic species and lifestages.
+The *Connectivity* module is used to identify wetted areas that become disconnected from the river mainstem in the event of a flow reduction, as well as characterize the degree to which wetted areas are connected before a disconnection occurs.
+These tools were developed to assess stranding risk for any given aquatic species and lifestage.

 # Quick GUIde to Connectivity Assessment<a name="guide"></a>